|Capillary Action||Insulation Penetration||Water-Proof Wires|

 Where l is in millimeters and t is in seconds.
 This relationship predicts that it will take water three hours to travel along one of the 150-mm stranded leads we have been using for our X inputs, at which point the water will be moving at ≈10 μm/s.
 We have observed failure of the transmitters at anything from a few hours to two weeks after implanting.

-[07-NOV-07] My wife and I conducted an experiment at home in the evening.
-I left my camera at work, so I could not take photographs of the apparatus.
+[07-NOV-07] We conduct an experiment at home.
 We prepared a length 1-mm diameter PVC-insulated stranded-conductor wire.
 The wire had 10 mm of stripped wire at either end, and 40 mm of insulated wire in between.
 We filled a syringe with vinegar, put one end of the wire in the tip of the syringe, laid the syringe on the table, and placed the other end of the wire in a pinch of baking soda.
 We started a stopwatch and studied the baking soda through a loop.
 The surface tension and contact angle of vinegar are almost identical to those of water and saltwater.
 But vinegar creates bubble with baking soda, while saltwater and water do not.

 At time 130 s, we observed bubbling in the baking soda.
 We prepared a 160-mm length of insulated wire and repeated the experiment, this time with bubbling bath color pills ground into powder as our vinegar-detector on the other end.
 We expected the vinegar to take half an hour to get through the longer wire, after my Fs calculations.
 But my wife went and looked after 400 s and saw discoloration in the powder as well as bubbling.